 Important Distinctions Between Title VII and Title IX Protections

-Schedule a Free Consultation with a Nationwide Title IX Attorney Today
+Schedule a Consultation with an Experienced Nationwide Title IX Attorney Today

-Attorneys Duffy and Thomas are steadfastly committed to the cause of Title IX, and have long-standing experience with Title IX actions.
+Our highly knowledgeable Title IX lawyers at Duffy Law are steadfastly committed to the cause, and have extensive experience with Title IX actions.
 You can discuss your situation with them by calling 203-946-2000.